DataFire/Integrations/integrations/generated/evetech/README.md

   * system_id **required** `integer`: The solar system this moon is in

 ### post_universe_names
 Resolve a set of IDs to names and categories.
-Supported ID's for resolving are: Characters, Corporations, Alliances, Stations, Solar Systems, Constellations, Regions, Types.
+Supported ID's for resolving are: Characters, Corporations, Alliances, Stations, Solar Systems, Constellations, Regions, Types

 ---
 Alternate route: `/dev/universe/names/`